xamarin/xamarin-forms-samples/WebServices/AzureSearch/README.md

 ---
 name: Azure Search
 description: This sample demonstrates how to use the Microsoft Azure Search Library to integrate Azure Search into a Xamarin.Forms application.
-For more inform...
+For more information about this sample see Search Data with Azure Search.
 topic: sample
 languages:
 - csharp